Hey solar saver

 Sweet sign up deal and buy-back rates

-We’ll give you 13 cents per kWh, the flexibility of a no fixed term plan, plus all the fab benefits of being a Powershopper.
-You’ll also get $150 power credit over your first year* when you sign up.
+We’ll give you 13 cents per kWh^, the flexibility of an open term plan, plus all the fab benefits of being a Powershopper.
+You’ll also get $150 power credit over your first year when you sign up.*

 get solar